 Repeat!

 This is just one of many ways to write software, but TDD can help drive the design of code.
-Writing the test before writing the code that makes the test pass helps to maintain high test coverage throughout the process.
+Writing the test before you write the code that makes the test pass helps to maintain high test coverage throughout the process.

-We’re going to test drive the implementation of the part of our greprs program that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
+We’re going to test drive the implementation functionality that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
 We’re going to add this functionality in a function called search .

 Writing a Failing Test

 First, since we don’t really need them any more, let’s remove the println! statements from both src/lib.rs and src/main.rs.
-Then we’ll add a test module with a test function’ ’, like we did in Chapter 11.
+Then we’ll add a test module with a test function like we did in Chapter 11.
 The test function specifies the behavior we’d like the search function to have : it will take a query and the text to search for the query in, and will return only the lines from the text that contain the query.
 Listing 12-15 shows this test:

 Filename: src/lib.rs

-‘’’#[cfg(test)]
+#[cfg(test)]

 mod test {